×

 Care of Taro and Eastern Red Cedar

-Care of Taro and Eastern Red Cedar include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Eastern Red Cedar pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Taro and Eastern Red Cedar include pruning, fertilizers, watering etc. Taro pruning is done and Eastern Red Cedar pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Eastern Red Cedar needs Lots of watering and in winter, it needs Average Water.